OWASP/owasp-mastg/techniques/android/MASTG-TECH-0019.md

 ## Native Code

-In order to extract strings from native code used in an Android application, you can use GUI tools such as Ghidra or Cutter or rely on CLI-based tools such as the _strings_ Unix utility (`strings <path_to_binary>`) or radare2's rabin2 (`rabin2 -zz <path_to_binary>`).
+In order to extract strings from native code used in an Android application, you can use GUI tools such as Ghidra or [iaito](https://github.com/radareorg/iaito "iaito") or rely on CLI-based tools such as the _strings_ Unix utility (`strings <path_to_binary>`) or radare2's rabin2 (`rabin2 -zz <path_to_binary>`).
 When using the CLI-based ones you can take advantage of other tools such as grep (e.g. in conjunction with regular expressions) to further filter and analyze the results.